akaufman3/teaching-materials/intro-web-dev-html-css/web-development-vocab.md

 (Resource Sheet)
 # Web Dev Vocab Cheet Sheet

+**Coding** - "Coding is [...] writing commands to instruct a computer to do something in a programming language it can understand."
+(Girls Who Code)

+**Software** - Set of programs and applications that make a computer run.
+Also a collection of code that makes functions like putting filters on photos possible.
+Examples are programs like Word.

+**Hardware** - Pyhsical pars of the computer i.e. screen, keyboard, etc. Phones and tablets are also considered hardware.

+**Data** - Any information you put into a computer and use to perform a task or make a calculation.

+**Logic** - the rules you want the computer to follow when it processes the data.

+**Program** - the jobe you are asking the computer to do.

+**Computer functunality** - input -> process -> output (Girls Who Code)

+**Computational programming** - planning, problem solving, and analyzing information the way a computer does.
+(Girls Who Code)

+**Computer science** - the study of computers and the different ways they can be used.
+(Girls Who Code)

 **GitHub** - a web based version control system that promotes collaboration.
 A lot of developers build locally before sending to production and Github is a good place to keep a copy of their code in case their computer crashes (much like Google Drive).

 **Version control** - developers make a lot of changes and improvements to their code, much like editing an article!
 Version control helps keep track of the changes made over time.